isomerpages/moe-sthildassec/_instructional-programmes/Craft & Technology.md

 <u>Special Programmes/ Enrichment</u>

-* The Sec 2 enrichment programme organised by Kampong Group Pte Ltd is an interactive, hands-on, insightful and fun-filled hands-on experience that ventures into the art and science of Prata making.
+* The Sec 2 enrichment programme by Kampong Group Pte Ltd is an interactive, hands-on, insightful and fun-filled hands-on experience that ventures into the art and science of Prata making.